Subscribe to Candid Magazine

 Its in these real life representations that have garnered Zvyaginstev the reputation of being a thorn on Putin’s side as stated in article by the New Stateman.
 The film’s production cleverly did not fully disclose the film’s plot premise when seeking state funding, which makes it elligible to be submitted for Oscar, as well Zvyaginstev publicly endorses opposition leader Alexei Navalny.

 Spivak impresses as the icy, bitter mother; unable to muster even a modicum of warmth toward Aloysha or put up any pretences to hide her dislike for Boris infront of him.
 Her son is a reminder of her captivity, a life she is so desperately wanting to leave behind.
 She is aspirational, her good looks and sculpted body have bagged her a new affluent partner Anton (Andris Keiss) in his minimalist open planned luxury flat.
 Ticking all the boxes, Anton is emblematic of the neoliberal, high society lifestyle she desires to enter into.
 Equally Rozin’s Boris is laudable as the sappy, spineless, burley Boris, who jumps from one family to the next, lacking any stamina, wanting to be controlled and looked after by the women in his life.
 The most noteworthy performance, however, comes from Zhenya’s acerbic and disturbingly aggressive mother Mat Zheni, played by Natalya Potapova.
 With just under ten minutes of screen time, as Boris and Zhenya visit her in the hopes of finding Aloysha, Mat Zheni’s projects such vicious and poisonous tirade, an intense scathing monologue, that it renders Zhenya and Boris hopeless to retaliate.
-Needless to say Alyosha wasnt there, but perhaps gave an indication of why Zhenya married young and her overall cold demeanour.
+Needless to say Alyosha wasnt there, but perhaps gives us more background on Zhenya, explaining why she married young and her overall cold demeanour.

 Zvyaginstev’s slick directorial style appears as simple and uncomplicated but it is evident that there is underlying intricate thought process.
 He is able to rack up the tension by intensifying his protagonists ordeal, to the point where emotional climax overides plot ending.
-If you break the film down it all boils down to the actor’s delivery with Zvyaginstev ability to draw out of them raw and intense emotional performances.
+If you break the film down it all boils down to the actor’s delivery and Zvyaginstev ability to draw out of them raw and intense emotional performances.
 Furthermore, as well as highlighting the actors psyche, the director is able to shine light on urban, metropolitan Moscow.
-His hyperealistic way of shooting coupled by films cinematorgraphy (courtesy of Mikhail Krichman), create a sharp, crystal clear which enlightens the viewer of the city’s post-modern architectural landscape.
+His hyperealistic way of shooting coupled by the films dark, yet sharp and crystal clear cinematorgraphy (courtesy of Mikhail Krichman) enlightens the viewer of the city’s rich post-modern architectural landscape.

-Zvyaginstev uses the plethora of natural settings that the particular Moscovian neighboorhood provides, although dreary and bleak, it is a stunning backdrop regardless.
-Like the snowy city road, where buses come and go featuring posters of Alyosha on each lined-up street tree.
-Or the stillness of the leafless park which is interjected by the bright red jackets of the wondering search party or the rather tragic moment where Boris and Zhenya are instructed to visit the dark and filthy morgue to identify a child’s body.
-In that particular scene as well as with most of the movie, Zvyaginstev doesnt give privy to the viewer to see what charcater sees, we only see the apparent stress on their face or any verbal communication for us to deduce the outcome.
+Zvyaginstev uses the plethora of natural settings that the particular Moscovian neighboorhood provides, although dreary and bleak, it is stunning regardless.
+The snowy and slushy city road, where buses come and go, its lined-up trees featuring faded posters of Alyosha’s face, or the stillness of the leafless park which is interjected by the bright red jackets of the wondering search party or the rather tragic moment where Boris and Zhenya are instructed to visit the dark and filthy morgue to identify a child’s body.
+In that particular scene as well as with most of the movie, Zvyaginstev doesnt give access to the viewer of what the charcater sees; its only through the apparent stress on their faces or any verbal communication that we deduce the outcome.

-Zvyagintsev has produced an astounding if highly distrubing, gut-wrenchingly tragic drama.
+Zvyagintsev has produced an exceptional, harrowing and gut-wrenchingly heart-rendering drama.
 He manages to visually articulate the story in such a tactile way, that he emotionally charges the viewer without actually ever showing anything, and does so by encapsulating the essence of the story through the personal drama of each of his protagonists.
-Loveless is an exceptional affair, albeit a distressing and harrowing one, it is a masterpeice nonetheless.

 Loveless is out now.